Insubric/steepest_paths_tool/README.md

 In the sections "Special requirements" and "Input/output files" the user has to enter and define some file and path names as well as the coordinate system.
 In the following section entitled "Parameters" the user can set and modify some important variables that control the computation of the steepest paths.

+When executing the last line of code of the main R script, the function source() trigger the run of the joined core R script which calculates the steepest path lines.
+Alternatively the user can skip this last line and execute the core script manually one step at a time in order to have more control over the different calculation processes.

+Beware that the calculation can take a long time (even many hours) depending on the size of the DEM and the number of starting points generated.
+We therefore recommend starting with a relatively small DEM so as to essay the calculation time.
+For example, using a DEM with an extent of 20 km x 20 km and a pixel size of 10 m and creating a starting point every 10 pixels (i.e., with _calc_nth_ set to 10 in the main R script) you already get as a result 40,000 output polyline features.